microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

 Author: Sourabh Agarwal
 Purpose: In this lab you will deploy multiple SQL Server pods along with Availability Groups on a Kubernetes Cluster in Azure using Azure Kubernetes Services
 ---
-## SQL Server High Availability On Kubernetes
+## SQL Server High Availability On Kubernetes Lab

 1. Connecting to the kubernetes Kubernetes Cluster